 - Enhance prescribed fire knowledge and skills through practical, experiential learning for a myriad of ecological objectives.

-- Demonstrate the ability to perform as a trainee, safely and effectively, in prescribed fire related positions on multiple burn assignments that are designed to help facilitate the completion of NWCG position task books.
+- Demonstrate the ability to perform as a trainee, safely and effectively, in prescribed fire related positions on multiple burn assignments that are designed to help facilitate completion of NWCG Position Task Books.

 - Perform in leadership roles that will benefit home unit's fire program.